jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 >
 > The Interpreter pattern describes how to define a grammar for simple languages, represent sentences in the language, and interpret these sentences.

 Adding _sentences_ to the motivation really didn’t help me understand the __motivation__ or the __intent__.
 And I would argue that they really don’t describe how to define a _grammar_ either.

-We’re going to have to do more digging.
+I suspect that the GoF didn’t mention __Domain__ or __Domain-Specific Languages__, since I don’t think either was a common term at the time of their publication.
+I can’t find many DSL references before 1995.
+Eric Evans’ book, __Domain-Driven Design__, which popularized __Domain__ wasn’t published until 2003.

 ## Domain and Domain-Specific Languages
 [SourceMaking's Interpreter](https://sourcemaking.com/design_patterns/interpreter) description is a bit better: